leamare/D2-LRG-Metadata/README.md

 - `item_categories` - types of items
 - `items_full` - full items data from Valve WebAPI
 - `modes` - Game modes
-- `patchdates` - Timestamps for lettered gameplay versions
+- `patchdates` - Timestamps for gameplay versions
+    - IDs are in OpenDota compatible format
+    - starting with 6.70 (including versions which were not technically released in Dota 2, using early timestamps based on Stratz)
+    - `main` key represents the release date for the original patch (without a letter), `add` is for "a" version of it
+    - UNIX timestamps in `dates` array represent all other versions starting with litera "b"
 - `versions` - Major version codes
 - `zones` - Map zones
 - `levels` - exp required for levels